Home » Repurposed Furniture » Repurposed Drawers Wall Cabinet

 spray paint a cabinet knob

 I looked in my stash for a nice handle/knob to use.
 But there wasn’t anything that struck my fancy.
 So, I decided to spray paint the white knob.
 A small twig was used to hold the knob while painting—I stuck it in a flower pot of dirt to let it dry well.
-Then I placed it on the small drawer I made for the wall cabinet.
+Then I placed it in the small drawer I made for the wall cabinet.

 rasp trims tight drawer